Oracle Tutorial

 If you are not familiar with the statements used in this script, you can learn them in the subsequent tutorials.

-The following statement retrieves products which have discount 25%:
+The following statement retrieves products that have a discount of 25%:

 The result is as follows: